Gesa CU Gives the Tools for Financial Literacy

 Gesa also partners with schools and the community to bring financial education to students through Bite of Reality Fairs.

 This hands-on experience assigns students a career choice and starting salary, then asks them to develop a balanced monthly budget, paying for items like housing, transportation, and childcare.
 Throughout the fair, students are faced with temptations for additional spending and must learn to balance their wants and needs.

 Gesa has even brought in car salespeople as volunteers to upsell students as they make purchasing decisions.

 “You’ll see some students trying to return their recently bought boat,” said Kurtz.
 “It’s all about giving students a safe environment to make mistakes and learn from them.”

 Strong financial literacy serves as the foundation for sustainable financial wellness in life, yet many people do not receive financial education during their adolescence or adulthood.
 Credit unions like Gesa aim to change that narrative.
 By equipping community members with all of the tools necessary to gain enough understanding surrounding finances, they feel confident and empowered to seek out a sense of financial stability and well-being for themselves.

 If you’re interested in learning more about how the Foundation helps credit unions through Bite of Reality Fairs, visit the GoWest Foundation website.

-Posted in Financial Literacy, Financial Reality Fairs, Friends of the Foundation.
+Posted in All Articles, Financial Literacy, Financial Reality Fairs, Friends of the Foundation.